 At this time of year, as springtime approaches and the clocks go forward, many of the UK’s 3 million regular horse riders return to the saddle.
-National Equestrian Safety Day, which will take place on 25th March 2017, was established to highlight the importance of thinking and acting safely around horses.
+National Equestrian Safety Day, which will take place on 24th March 2018, was established by the Mark Davies Injured Riders’ Fund to highlight the importance of thinking and acting safely around horses.

 Because of the high speed and unpredictable nature of horses, riding can be a high-risk hobby.
 According to The British Horse Society (BHS), more than 4000 equestrian-related accidents occur each year, although it is thought that many more go unreported.